Oska Pulse recovery update

 Some people get immediate relief, and for some, usually those with chronic pain, you may need to be a bit more patient.
 I didn’t really notice significant change with my more severe pains until after a few weeks of daily use (at least 4-6 hours a day).
 For the vertigo, I only used it about a week before I saw almost full improvement, and the skin issue, about a week.

 Some people may not respond well to this form or therapy, no different than any other therapy.
 We are all very unique so please keep this in mind if you try it.
 I can’t say that you will experience the same, as we all respond to things differently.
 The great thing about it is that they offer a full 30-day money back guarantee if you don’t like it.

 The way I look at cost for anything is based on the results I get.
 For example, there was a time I was spending $100 for acupuncture (per session) a few times a month and $75 for massage every couple of weeks, both of which helped, but were short lasting.
 It drained my savings.
 In comparison, Oska has made permanent changes for far less money than these other therapies, which I love, but not at that price for short-term benefit.
 Oska is also on cheap side for me when compared with other personal use items for pain.
-It retails for $399, but with the coupon code WELLNESS4YOU that I set up with the company, they will take $55 off that price.
+It retails for $399, but if you contact me, I can give you a code that I set up with the company where they will take $55 off that price.
 I am not going to say it is inexpensive, but if it helps you like it has me, it is an amazing deal when you consider how much we pay for all the things we do for pain management, all the doctors we see, and all the medications we may take.
 If you are interested, you can try it risk free.
 OSKA offers a 30-day money back guarantee, payment plans, and warranty.
 It is not covered by insurance, but can be purchased using the FSA and HSA stores.

 Who should not use Oska Pulse?